Jayhawks' Bill Self masterminds epic championship comeback

 It took about 10 minutes to learn their answer.

-It was a back-and-forth affair until McCormack gathered his own rebound and scored with 1:16 left.
-Bacot turned the ball over at the other end when his sprained ankle from the semifinals against Duke finally gave out.
+It was a back-and-forth affair from there until McCormack gathered his own rebound and got a basket to go with 1:16 left in the game.
+Bacot turned the ball over at the other end and his sprained ankle from the semifinals against Duke finally gave out.
 Then, McCormack added another basket with 22.3 seconds left to give the Jayhawks some breathing room.

-“Game’s on the line,” McCormack said.
-“Coach talks about keeping the ball high going right back up.
-That’s what was going through my mind.
-We work on tough shots every day.
-I work on both hands, get a quick basket, get back on defense.”

-The comeback broke the record for the largest halftime deficit overcome in a championship game, set by Kentucky in 1998, when it rallied from down by 10 to beat Utah.
-It also broke the record for any Final Four halftime comeback of 11, set by Duke’s rally past Maryland in 2001 and Temple, when it beat Kansas State in the 1958 third-place game.
+The comeback broke the record for the largest halftime deficit overcome in a championship game, set by Kentucky in 1998, when it rallied to beat Utah.
+It also broke the record for any Final Four comeback of 11, set by Duke’s rally past Maryland in 2001 and Temple, when it beat Kansas State in the 1958 third-place game.

-Perhaps more importantly, it wiped away any argument that Self will go down as one of the game’s greatest coaches.

-“That wasn’t on my mind,” Self said, “but I do feel as many good teams we’ve had over time, we could have had more than one, so even though — like I said earlier — I never felt pressure from anybody that we had to do this, but I knew with what we have had that we could have very easily done more.
-So I actually think it means a lot to me.”

 More AP college basketball: http://apnews.com/Collegebasketball and https://twitter.com/AP_Top25